-- 55. (1) Where a supplementary call is made on one class of business, under the rules of that class, only the members of that class are liable to pay such supplementary call. - (2) A supplementary call shall not be levied on a class in order to provide funds for or make good deficiencies in another class. - (3) Where a supplementary call is required for the general expenses of the company or to provide solvency capital for the company generally, the directors may levy a supplementary call on one or more or all of the classes in such amounts in respect of each class as the directors may determine.
+- 55. (1) Where a supplementary call is made on one class of business, only the members of that class as determined by the rules are liable to pay such supplementary call. - (2) A supplementary call shall not be levied on a class in order to provide funds for or make good deficiencies in another class. - (3) Where a supplementary call is required for the general expenses of the company or to provide solvency capital for the company generally, the directors may levy a supplementary call on one or more or all of the classes in such amounts in respect of each class as the directors may determine.